 This information, available with the Xenial Analytics with Customer Intelligence module, will be presented in the same dashboard as Email marketing and sales metrics.
 With this information, marketers at B & R Sports can refine marketing efforts such as geo-fencing online ads and streamlining direct mail costs when opening a new location.
 This information can even guide company leaders regarding the best place to open a new store.

-Merola also plans to use the Xenial tool for social media engagement in the Xenial Analytics with Customer Intelligence module.
-This tool will dramatically simplify social media reputation management and responses.
+Merola also plans to use the Xenial tool for social reputation management in the Xenial Analytics with Customer Intelligence module.
+This tool will dramatically simplify social media engagement.
 But it will do more than that in terms of brand image consistency.
-“The social media reputation management tool in Xenial Analytics with Customer Intelligence will give B & R Sports our much-needed unified brand ‘voice’ across our 23 online sites,” says Merola.
-Armed with this social media management tool, Merola will gain insight into online customer reviews alongside those of B & R Sports’ closest competitors.
+“The social reputation management tool in Xenial Analytics with Customer Intelligence will give B & R Sports our much-needed unified brand ‘voice’ across our 23 online sites,” says Merola.
+With this social media management tool, Merola will gain insight into online customer reviews alongside those of the company's closest competitors.
 “It comes back to simplicity,” says Merola.
 “I’ll consolidate reviews from 23 different online sites into a single dashboard, and I can’t wait.”